Using fabrics in Outdoor Spaces

 A fun project…make sure you use two layers of linen to make it strong enough to sit on, or else line your chosen linen with another strong fabric.
 You can use these stunning director’s chairs inside as well as outside and even take them with you in the car for stylish picnics…but don’t leave them outside overnight!

+The before and after!
 This is a clever customer who has renovated some broken vintage deckchairs and really done a fantastic job.
-Here on the right is the ‘before’ – useless and looking for help!

 Stockholm Stripe and Pretty Maids adorn this old chair and table.
 A double sided top which just slips over the wooden frame.